sourcegraph/about/handbook/engineering/search/index.md

 - **Fast:** Performance of showing results is fast and I can get to what I’m looking for quickly.
 - **Expressive:** It is possible to construct a search query to find exactly the results I’m looking for.
 The tools, syntax, filters, are provided to construct the queries I want to write.
 We strive for a search experience where the answer to “Can I do ‘X’ with Sourcegraph?” will always be yes.
 - **Easy to use:** Users can quickly understand how to find what they are looking for and what options are available for searching.
 The search syntax is clear and intuitive.
-- **Shareable:** Sourcegraph searches can be easily shared, and provide team and organization wide value.
+- **Shareable:** Sourcegraph searches are easy to share, and provide team and organization wide value.
 This in turn creates network effects that compound the value Sourcegraph provides with scale.

 ## Goals